philzook58/philzook58.github.io/_posts/2025-02-04-tree_decomp_etudes.md

 - Regular expressions and DFAs.
 Regular expressions are trees.
 Automata are graphy (although with an odd notion of homomorphism or equality.
 Often only observable behavior is relevant).
 They are interconvertible, but regexes may be treatable in simple compositional ways See Tarjan paper <https://dl.acm.org/doi/10.5555/892083> Solving path problems on directed graphs.
 - [Structured](https://en.wikipedia.org/wiki/Structured_programming) languages and [CFGs](https://en.wikipedia.org/wiki/Control-flow_graph).
 [Relooper](https://dl.acm.org/doi/10.1145/3547621) turns cfgs into structured control flow which are syntax trees.
 MLIR and RVSDG try to make the control flow graph even more structured and tree like in some respects.
 Having `if` and `while` syntax trees makes doing weakest precondition analysis much easier for example.
 You can do some equational term-like rewriting on `while` loops and `if` also for loop fusion and things.
 - Algebraic Graphs.
 [Mokhov](https://dl.acm.org/doi/10.1145/3122955.3122956), Schrijver, Kidney.
 Not that dissimilar from the graph theorists notion of decomposition.
 A focus on the algebraic laws of the construction operators (semiring).
 - Tree Decomposition.
 Metis.
-Domain Decomposition,
+Domain Decomposition.
+Largely what I'mm talk about today
 - String diagrams and categorical combinators.
 This is perhaps related to [Series parallel decomposition](https://en.wikipedia.org/wiki/Series%E2%80%93parallel_graph) as monoidal categories have a horizontal (parallel) and vertical composition (series).
 This particular trick is kind of what brought me into egraphs <https://www.philipzucker.com/rust-category/>
 - Algebra of Programming.
 Backhouse.
 - Lambda term technology.
 De bruijn indices, named reprs.
 Names are the analog of vertex labels in graphs, a kludge.
 Lambdas muddy the water about whether they are really "terms" because the variables make them more entangled than a nice simple tree.
 You can embed lambdas as graphs by having variables backedge point to their binding sites and lambda normalization as graph rewriting.
 Optimal reduction <https://dl.acm.org/doi/10.1145/96709.96711> has some nice diagrams like this.